Your business needs to consider using big data and predictive analytics if it isn’t already. But why?

 The analysis of historical data can be used to determine when and if a product recall is likely to take place, allowing automotive businesses to make changes in time to change the conditions that created the likelihood of a problem.
 They can also determine what country-specific services, models and accessories customers are most likely to be interested in.

-Managers can optimize the use of fulfillment channels by using data to analyze critical information, such as the cost to ship food and drinks and which transport services cost are the most effective to use.
+Managers can optimize the use of fulfillment channels by using data to analyze critical information, such as the cost to ship food and beverages and which transport services cost are the most effective to use.

 With advanced usage, businesses can use data and logic to create models that can drive decisions and inform operations.